 (h) Within nine months of the Effective Date, JCMSC shall complete and implement its strategic plan to reduce DMC.
 A committee shall be formed to oversee the execution of the strategic plan.
-The committee shall consider further development of diversion programs including community service, informal hearings, family group conferences, victim impact panels, victimoffender mediation, mentoring, teen courts, restitution, and other restorative justice strategies.
+The committee shall consider further development of diversion programs including community service, informal hearings, family group conferences, victim impact panels, victim-offender mediation, mentoring, teen courts, restitution, and other restorative justice strategies.
 The committee shall recommend changes to the plan based on experience of success or failures in implementation.
 (MoA p.
 23)

 Lisa Hill, DMC Coordinator submitted a Strategic Plan to Reduce DMC on December 16, 2013.
-Appendix 10 contains an update on the strategic plan and a memo discussing that plan from DMC Coordinator Lisa Hill.